timacdonald/tim.macdonald.au/resources/views/posts/fake-expectations.md

 $client->assertSent(new Request(/* ... */));
 ```

 I started to feel that having both of these APIs alongside each other was creating unneeded mental overhead when scanning the test due to a lack of visual symmetry.
-I wanted a unified the testing API.
+I yearned for a unified the testing API.

 Thanks to Pest's [_custom expectations_](https://pestphp.com/docs/custom-expectations) feature, I was able to add named expectations for my fake objects which created visually symmetry: